AI & Gen AI Readiness Assessment for Secure,

 Strong AI starts with a ready foundation

 Generative AI can improve search, summarization, classification, and workflow automation.
 To do that well, it needs structured data, clear access rules, and an environment that can support secure deployment.
 That is why the AI readiness assessment comes first.
-Before you invest in a pilot or a broader rollout, it helps to confirm that your data foundation and delivery environment can support the outcome you want.
+Before you invest in AI software development, a pilot, or a broader rollout, it helps to confirm that your data foundation and delivery environment can support the outcome you want.

 Protected data